slimsuite/chromsyn/README.md

 # : gaps=FOFN = Optional file of PREFIX FILE with TIDK search results. [gaps.fofn]
 # : ft=FOFN = Optional file of PREFIX FILE with TIDK search results. [ft.fofn]
 # : regdata=TSV = File of Genome, HitGenome, SeqName, Start, End, Strand, Hit, HitStart, HitEnd
+# : cndata=TSV = File of Genome, SeqName, Start, End, CN (Other fields OK)
 # : focus=X = If given will orient all chromosomes to this assembly
 # : orient=X = Mode for sequence orientation (none/focus/auto)
 # : seqsort=none/focus/auto/FILE = Optional ordering strategy for other assemblies [auto]
 # : seqorder=LIST = Optional ordering of the chromsomes for the focal assembly
+# : restrict=LIST = List of sequence names to restrict analysis to.
+Will match to any genome.
 # : order=LIST = File containing the Prefixes to include in vertical order.
 If missing will use sequences=FOFN.
 # : chromfill=X = Sequences table field to use for setting the colouring of chromosomes (e.g. Genome, SeqName, Type or Col) [Genome]
 # : basefile=FILE = Prefix for outputs [chromsyn]